idmo/truenorth-dillonbeach/src/pages/docs/checking-out.md

 ## Before you Leave

+### Windows and Shades

+Please close any open windows, and make sure all windows are locked.
+Close the curtains in the living room.
+The blinds in the bedroom, and the blinds in the kitchen.

+Please remove the cushion from the bay window.
+Place it against the wall, under the front windows.
+Leave the curtains open for the Bay Window.

+### Front Door

+Please lock the storm door and lactch the top half of the Dutch door to the bottom half and deadbolt it.

 ### Bedding and Towels

 Please remove the sheets and pillow cases from the bed and put them on foot of the bed so the cleaning staff can launder them.